run-ai/docs/docs/admin/admin-ui-setup/dashboard-analysis.md

 The Run:ai Administration User Interface provides a set of dashboards that help you monitor Clusters, Cluster Nodes, Projects, and Workloads.
 This document provides the key metrics to monitor, how to assess them as well as suggested actions.

+Dashboards are used by system administrators to analyze and diagnose issues that relate to:

+* Physical Resources.
+* Organization resource allocation and utilization.
+* Usage characteristics.

+System administrators need to know important information about the physical resources that are currently being used.
+Important information such as:

+* Resource health.
+* Available resources and their distribution.
+* Is there a lack of resources.
+* Are resources being utilized correctly.

+With this information, system administrators can hone in on:

+* How resources are allocated across the organization.
+* How the different organizational units utilized quotas and resources within those quotas.
+* The actual performance of the organizational units.

+These dashboards give system administrators the ability to drill down to see details of the different types of workloads that each of the organizational units is running.
+These usage and performance metrics ensure that system administrators can then take actions to correct issues that affect performance.

 There are 5 dashboards:

 * [**GPU/CPU Overview**](#gpucpu-overview-dashboard) dashboard&mdash;Provides information about what is happening right now in the cluster.